Dikeledi Magadzi: Life and career

 In 2014, Magadzi was elected to the National Assembly as one of 249 ANC MPs.
 She was elected to chair the Portfolio Committee on Transport (2014–2019).

-Following her re-election in 2019, she was appointed as the Deputy Minister of Transport.
+Following her re-election in 2019, she was appointed the Deputy Minister of Transport.
 In August 2021, Magadzi was appointed Deputy Minister of Water and Sanitation.

 Magadzi unsuccessfully stood for re-election to the NEC at the ANC's 55th National Conference in December 2022.
 She was removed as Deputy Minister and replaced with Judith Tshabalala in a cabinet reshuffle on 6 March 2023.
 By 15 March 2023, Magadzi had resigned as a Member of Parliament.

+Magadzi died on 28 December 2025, at the age of 75.